vinaya-class/vinaya-class.github.io/src/19-women-2.md

 ## Ay 2, sitting out of earshot with a woman

 *Origin:* Lady Visākhā sees the Ven.
-Udāyin sitting again with that girl, private to the eye and ear but now *not* concealed.
+Udāyin sitting again with that girl, private to the eye and ear but this time *not* concealed.

 A *woman* here means one who can recognize lewd remarks.